 The reason this is relevant to software (or hardware, for that matter) is that human value is very much like this.
 Consider the iPhone.
 The first version arrived in 2007, and looks much as it does today.
 The design began in 2005, and the designers knew they had a short period of time to bring this totally new idea to market, with the components they had available.

 In successive years, new iPhones arrived, improving on the original.
 The screen improved, the networking improved, the software improved.
 The complexity of the iPhone and it’s eco-system as a whole increased massively.

-If your problem doesn’t have a defined end-goal, there is simply no way of estimating how long it will take to get there.
-And, if (like the Koch snowflake) your solution will never be perfect, then the only way out is to iterate.
+If your problem doesn’t have an exact, defined end-goal, there is simply no way of estimating how long it will take to get there because you never will.
+And, if (like the Koch Snowflake), your solution will never be perfect, then the only approach is continuous refinement.

 Maybe version one looks something like the diagram above: a few hastily-assembled components lashed together along with some rough-and-ready web pages.
 Hopefully, this kind of design will give you a better idea of what the right answer looks like.

-The second version might fill in some of the blanks, and smooth off some raw edges.
+Releasing the first version might fill in some of the blanks, and show you more detail on the Risk Landscape.
+Effectively showing you a more detailed view of the coastline.
 Feedback from users will provide you with a better understanding of exactly what this fractal problem-space looks like.